23 Lawyers Discuss Florida’s New Tort “Reform” & The Devastating Consequences For ALL Florida Accident Victims

 Many Injury & Accident Victims Will No Longer Be Able To Find Lawyers

-Hopefully you are not included in the long list of Orlando personal injury and accident victims who will, as a direct result of this draconian law, not be able to find a lawyer after devastating accidents.
-Florida personal injury lawyers are now being forced to reject potential clients and cases, in countless situations where, in the recent past, we would have potentially won hundreds of thousands or millions of dollars for those people.
+Hopefully you are not included in the long list of Orlando personal injury and accident victims who will, as a direct result of this draconian law, not be able to find a car accident lawyer in Orlando after devastating accidents.
+Orlando personal injury lawyers are now being forced to reject potential clients and cases, in countless situations where, in the recent past, we would have potentially won hundreds of thousands or millions of dollars for those people.

 Of course, we still encourage anyone who has been injured to give us a call.
 But the unfortunate reality is that our intake criteria has significantly changed.
 We must view all new potential clients and cases through the new lens of this highly restrictive and punishing new law.
 That’s really a damn shame because, despite what I have long said are very misleading (and stupid) billboards all over the place, the laws in Florida protecting injury victims were already in dire need of improvement.